Best Self Improvement Books

 Daring Greatly by Brené Brown

-Expert on vulnerability and shame, Brené Brown goes into vulnerability: the most explicit path to courage.
-She explains how vulnerability can make you a more genuine and open person.
-Reading Daring Greatly will allow you to take risks and succeed in a world where everyone pretends to know exactly what they’re doing.
-You’ll learn how to challenge difficult emotions like shame, fear, and grief, and understand why these emotions are actually the birthplace of love and belonging.
+Vulnerability and shame expert Brené Brown explores vulnerability as the most direct path to courage.
+She explains how vulnerability can make you more genuine and open.
+Reading Daring Greatly empowers you to take risks and succeed in a world where everyone pretends to have all the answers.
+You’ll learn to confront difficult emotions like shame, fear, and grief, and understand why these emotions actually serve as the birthplace of love and belonging.

-With books on self-improvement, you’ll be able to thrive in all areas of your life and improve your mindset.
-Picking up a book and learning more about personal development is a significant step to growth.
+Through self-improvement books, you’ll thrive in all life areas and transform your mindset.
+Picking up a book and learning about personal development represents a significant step toward growth.

 Andrew Green